 Purebred Vs Mixed Breed

-Many dog lovers disagree with the idea of the Golden Retriever Dachshund mix because it is so extreme, seeing it as a violation of nature.
+Many dog lovers disagree with the idea of the Golden Retriever Dachshund mix because it is so extreme, seeing him as a violation of nature.
 They also argue that a hybrid's traits are unpredictable compared to those of a purebred, making the outcome of a pup uncertain.

 On the plus side, crossbreeding strengthens the gene pool, reducing the risk of many hereditary diseases and deformities.